There are plenty of active, behavioural changes that we can make in order to cut our energy bills.

 Could Save You: £35 Per Year

-LED lightbulbs can reduce both your electricity costs and your carbon footprint.
+LED lightbulbs can reduce both your electricity costs and your carbon footprint, which can help minimise your electricity bill.
 And don’t think this has to be a trade off.
 In fact, modern LED bulbs have a huge range of advantages:

 Reduced Cost For Similar Output: 50W Halogen: £5.55/Year.
 17W LED: £1.85/Year.